khoaisohd/saifon/docs/advanced/redux-warning.md

-# Keep Redux store as minimal as possible
+# Redux Warning

-Too much of anything is bad
+## Too much of anything is bad

-# If component can manage its state, let it do
+Keep Redux store as minimal as possible, if component can manage its state, let it do

-Location Picker
+Location Picker directly call API and store

 ```JS
 handleInputChange(e) {